 - Click the Environment menu and choose the environment in your org from which you want data to be collected.

-- Click the Primary Measure menu and choose the data you want to present in your report.
+- In the Measure sections, choose the data for the first metric (Measure 1) that you want to present in your report, such as traffic.

 - Click Save.